SimCmngs/PasswordManager-Implementation/README.md

 ---

 ### 3️⃣ Training:
-During the training session, the client was concerned they wouldn't remember how to use the Password Manager, so I offered to create a video tutorial to serve as a reference, in case they ever forgot the correct action steps and needed reminding.
+During the training session, the user was concerned they wouldn't remember how to use the Password Manager, so I offered to create a video tutorial to serve as a reference, in case they ever forgot the correct action steps and needed reminding.

 To produce the Tutorial, I used an `AI Step Recorder` to capture my mouse movements and automate the screen recording and annotation process, demonstrating how to use the Password Manager.
 The final video was produced using a `Video Editor` , to include AI-voice narration, subtitles and timestamps.